Sports

 1

-Keith Gilbertson about 8 years ago
+Keith Gilbertson over 8 years ago

 Souparno ,Excellent article about two guys I know very well.
 My sons Eric and Matthew.
 You truly conveyed the sense of determination, and feeling of accomplishments that our sons must have been born with.
 They gave credit to early back packing trips with dad and the MITOC folks but their motivation definitely comes from with in.
 I guess that is a trait that fits well at MIT.
 You did a great job capturing the spirit of achievement these two men have.
 Thanks Keith Gilbertson